 Shakespeare In Love itself was very enjoyable.
 Being the geek that I am, I was very intrigued by the set design and how the main centrepiece moved to create fantastic spaces on stage.
 And of course, I noticed that no-one was wearing mics and instead they had off stage mics picking up all the vocals, speech and instruments.

 The cast were fantastic as well, certainly making me believe that I was actually seeing a young William Shakespeare on stage!

 Becca had seen the production before Christmas but with a different cast and sung its praises.
 This gave me high expectations of the performance ahead for us, and fortunately for her it certainly exceeded them!

 During the interval, I found some cards laying around the auditorium.
 They had the Shakespeare In Love logo on them, with a moustache.
 The idea was that you took a selfie with it and shared it along with a hashtag.
 We decided we’d do it after the show as a momento of our evening and share it with ATG.

 We did a very 21st century thing after this photo; exchanged Twitter follows instead of phone numbers!

 After we parted ways for the evening, Lauren at ATG sent us a ‘feedback’ form for the evening.

 We were asked about our first impressions, what we talked about, how the date ended and about our date’s theatre etiquette.
 I’m pretty sure I was fidgeting throughout the first half!

-In the next couple of days, Lauren will be posting the feedback from everyone on the ATG blog, and probably adding our selfie to it!
+Lauren has posted the feedback from everyone on the ATG blog, and even added our selfie to it!

 The summary of my first ever blind date; it was a fantastic production with wonderful company.